India rest Kohli for Asia Cup

 The selectors also picked 20-year-old uncapped left-arm seamer Khaleel Ahmed who has impressed in the shorter formats of the game.

-Middle-order batsmen Ambati Rayudu, Manish Pandey and Kedar Jadhav were also brought back.
-Pacemen Jasprit Bumrah and Bhuvneshwar Kumar were also included with the duo having recovered from their injuries.
+Khaleel has taken 15 wickets in his last nine limited-overs matches for India A, and has not gone wicket-less in any of these matches.
+He had been on the selectors’ radar for a while, since they were looking for a left-arm option, and his returns for India A have encouraged them to call him up to the senior side.

+Sri Lanka, Bangladesh and Afghanistan are the other teams in the fray in the 50-over contest.
+The sixth team will be decided through a qualifier being held in Malaysia.

-Squad: Rohit Sharma (capt), Shikhar Dhawan, KL Rahul, Ambati Rayudu, Manish Pandey, Kedar Jadhav, M.S.
-Dhoni, Dinesh Karthik, Bhuvneshwar Kumar, Kuldeep Yadav, Yuzvendra Chahal, Axar Patel, Shardul Thakur, Khaleel Ahmed, Hardik Pandya, Jasprit Bumrah.
+Squad: Rohit Sharma (captain), Shikhar Dhawan, K L Rahul, Ambati Rayudu, Manish Pandey, Kedar Jadhav, M S Dhoni, Dinesh Karthik, Bhuvneshwar Kumar, Kuldeep Yadav, Yuzvendra Chahal, Axar Patel, Shardul Thakur, Khaleel Ahmed, Hardik Pandya, Jasprit Bumrah.

 Batsman Rohit Sharma will lead the 16-member squad in Kohli’s absence during the regional six-team competition to be held from September 15-28.